drolando/zipkin-mux/README.md

 ## Why would I need this?
 If you're running a single Zipkin cluster with a single shared storage (most common case), you don't need this and should just use Zipkin directly.
-There are however use cases where it's useful to run multiple Zipkin clusters, each with its own backend.
+There are however use cases where it's useful to run multiple Zipkin clusters, each with its own separate storage.

 For example, you might want to run a different Zipkin cluster per AWS Availability Zone.
 This is very useful if you're ingesting a lot of Zipkin spans since AWS charges you for cross AZ traffic (but intra AZ traffic is free).